andrewhollar/seqMUMmer/README.md

 # seqMUMmer
-Reimagination of the original MUMmer algorithm in Seq.
+Reimplementation of the original MUMmer algorithm in Seq.